proglang/proglang.github.io/src/teaching/24ss/compiler-construction.md

 Compiler construction deals with the development and implementation of translation from higher-level programming languages to machine code.
-This involves several important problems of general interest.
+This involves several important problems of general interest:

 - **Semantic Analysis.**
   A compiler transforms and analyses the tree structure of a